VanOvermeire/sam-template-creator/README.md

 #### Naming conventions

-Python:
+##### Python

 - the name of the Lambda handler function should contain the word 'handler'.
 The event should end with 'event' and the context should be named 'context'.
 For instance `def lambda_handler(s3event, context):`
 - if the lambda is triggered by an event source, the name should reflect that.
 So if s3 is the source, the name of the event should contain `s3`, for example `s3event`.
 Similar for other event sources.

-Node:
-- ...

-Go:
+- we also assume that most of the 'setup' (creating clients and getting environment variables) will happen in the file containing the handler.
+In the future, we may change this and scan other files for setup as well.

+##### Node
-- ...
+- TODO

 ### TODO

 +++ Api?
 Similar to events
 +++ Generate requirements.txt? -> or does SAM package get the right dependencies?
-+++ Setup an integration test!
++++ Setup an integration test
-+++ Good unit test coverage
 +++ Add other languages, via strategy
 +++ better extraction of variables/events/...

 ++ Installer
-++ Add gif demonstrating capabilities
 ++ Ask questions: see you call dynamo, add to template? generate outputs? deploy template? -> probably first read and then ask questions before passing info to writer
 ++ Complete readme
-++ Output some additional guidance, depending on what was added (events, env vars, etc.)
+++ Output some additional guidance, depending on what was added (events, env vars, etc.) -> or ask questions about them
+++ relative location of project

++ Add gif demonstrating capabilities
 + git hook that creates new exe before pushing to remote
 + Option to specify folders to look for in project
 + Config option: set memory/timeout on individual lambdas vs globally